 - Solution: wipe away excess aftercare, or use a product that allows the skin to breathe properly.

-- Problem: Puss in tattoo.
-Using a scented lotion or other beauty care product.
+- Problem: Puss in the tattoo.
+Using a scented lotion or other beauty care product can cause an infection.
+If you truly have puss in your tattoo, see a Dr immediately.

 - Solution: use only aftercare products that are specifically designed for healing tattoos.